CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/4-Access-the-Published-Applications-and-Desktop-using-Browser.md

    ![ws name.](../Azure-Virtual-Desktop-v3/media/sessiondesktop.png)

-   > **Note :** If you see a black screen while launching the session desktop, please re-start the session dekstop by re-performing the lab from step-2.
+   > **Note:** If you see a black screen while launching the session desktop, please re-start the session desktop by re-performing the lab from step 2.

 6. Return back to the Azure Portal, search for *Azure virtual desktop* in the search bar, and select **Azure Virtual Desktop** from the suggestions.